simonsdave/yar/tests/load/README.md

 ~~~~~

 * now get to the directory that gives you access to the test scripts - do
-and ls to convince yourself you're in the right spot:-)
+an ls to convince yourself you're in the right spot:-)

 ~~~~~
 vagrant@precise64:~$ cd /vagrant/